 It is not uncommon to find hostel inmates complaining or even protesting about the poor quality of food served in the hotel mess.
 This is because in most hostels food is supplied by private contractors who are selected on the basis of the lowest charges rather than food quality.
-It is possible the contractors do not have a FSSAI license or registration.
+It is possible the contractors do not have an FSSAI license or registration.
 Such food contractors have no knowledge of food safety and food safety best practices so they risk the health of young students and office going young adults staying in youth hostels.
-All stakeholders must be fully aware about food safety and nutrition so hostel inmates get quality, nutritious and safe food.
+All stakeholders must be fully aware of food safety and nutrition so hostel inmates get quality, nutritious and safe food.

 Non licensed food contractors could have food handlers who are

 - ignorant about separation of raw and cooked foods

 - heating and reheating of foods

 - handling of high-risk foods and refrigeration

 - food storing requirements

 - lack of basic knowledge of the importance of hand washing, personal hygiene, cleanliness, and sanitation